etherisc/depeg-backend-processor/README.md

 - `PROCESSOR_MNEMONIC`: the mnemonic of the processor
 - `MAX_FEE_PER_GAS`: the maximum fee per gas to use for the application

+- `BALANCE_TOO_LOW_TIMEOUT`: the timeout in milliseconds to wait before retrying to submit an application if the balance is too low
+- `ERROR_TIMEOUT`: the timeout in milliseconds to wait before retrying to submit an application if an error occurred
+- `REDIS_READ_BLOCK_TIMEOUT`: the timeout in milliseconds to block while reading from redis stream (queue)

 ## Execution